mehdikhosravian/Clustering/README.md

 # Clustering
-A simple implementation for some clustering algorithms
+A simple implementation for some clustering algorithms.